Skip to main content

 We carry out research and public activities on antifascism and the far right across a range of different disciplines.

-Cardiff Interdisciplinary Research on Antifascism and the Far right (CIRAF) is an incipient interdisciplinary research network that brings together the expertise of members who work on theoretical and empirical, historical and topical aspects of the far right and its doings in physical and digital spaces.
+Cardiff Interdisciplinary Research on Antifascism and the Far right (CIRAF) is an interdisciplinary research network that brings together the expertise of members who work on theoretical and empirical, historical and topical aspects of the far right in physical and digital spaces.
 We also study, and where possible aim to generate meaningful evidence and understandings for, those who challenge the far right in diverse ways.

-The network currently spans six schools in the College of Arts, Humanities and Social Sciences, ranging from doctoral students to professors, and nurtures projects and collaborations across and beyond Cardiff University.
-Our members conduct their research at the frontiers of such diverse subjects as history, linguistics, literary studies, media studies, human geography, political science, urban studies and philosophy.
+The network currently spans several schools in the College of Arts, Humanities and Social Sciences and nurtures projects and collaborations across and beyond Cardiff University.
+We also host associate members working at other institutions and those working outside the university system.
+Our members conduct their research at the frontiers of such diverse subjects as history, linguistics, sociology, media studies, geography, political science, urban studies and philosophy.

 CIRAF was founded in late 2021 as an internal network within Cardiff University.
-From 2023 the network will be engaging in a range of public activities, including online seminars, a hybrid interdisciplinary symposium, and social media engagement, to expand our network and establish the network’s longer-term public presence online and offline.
-In doing so, our participants are building foundations for future interdisciplinary research activities in this timely and important research area.
+Since 2023 the network has engaged in a range of public activities, including online seminars, two in-person interdisciplinary events, and social media engagement.
+Together, our members are building an interdisciplinary research culture at Cardiff University in this timely and important research area.

 Aims

-• to understand the nature and impacts of the far right and diverse ways of challenging the far right
+• to understand the nature and impacts of the far right and the diverse ways and groups that challenge them

 • to provide a platform for interdisciplinary research on antifascism and the far right